bradgignac/cloud-notifications/README.md

 ## Installation

-To install Rackspace Cloud Notifications, you will need to have Go v1.4 or higher installed.
+To install Cloud Notifications, you will need to have Go v1.4 or higher installed.
 Simply run:

 ```
 $ go install github.com/bradgignac/rcnotify